rolfvreijdenberger/izzum-statemachine/README.md

 If a guard is not specified on a transition then the transition will be allowed by default.
 Guards can operate on a domain model returned by an EntityBuilder.

 There are multiple ways to set guard conditions on transitions:
 * **callables**: closures/anonymous methods, instance methods and static methods that return a boolean.
 This is easy to use and possibly decoupled from domain models.
-The drawback is that all code should always be defined and in memory when the transitions are defined.
+The drawback is that all code should always be defined and in memory.
 * **rules**: business rules that are fully qualified classnames of instances of izzum/rules/Rule that shall accept a domain model (via the EntityBuilder) in their constructor and shall have an implemented `Rule::applies()` method that returns a boolean *after potentially interacting with the domain model injected in the rule*.
 This is the most formal and most powerful guard to use because it operates on domain models in a noninvasive, loosely coupled way.
 Furthermore, the code (possibly expensive to run, eg: when accessing databases or network services) is only instantiated and used when needed, in contrast to all other methods for which the code should  should always be fully available in memory.
 * **event handlers**: called on a specified domain object (via the EntityBuilder) in the Context.
 This is flexible and convenient since you define the event handlers on your domain model that is accessible by the statemachine.
 * **hooks**: used by overriding a specific method `StateMachine::_onCheckCanTransition()` when subclassing the statemachine itself.
 This is then tailored to your application domain and offers less flexibility than the other methods since you will need to 'switch' on the transition to take a specific action.